ComposableFi/composable/code/xcvm/semantic.md

 Assets can be identified using a global asset identifier.

 Each chain contains data which maps assets to their local representations, such as erc20 addresses.
 The `Transfer` instruction uses this registry to look up the correct identifiers.
-Interpreter instances can be reconfigured by the owner to use alternative registries.
+Executor instances can be reconfigured by the owner to use alternative registries.

 Propagating updates across registries is handled by the `CVM` too.
 We will go more in-depth on how we bootstrap this system in a later specification.

 ## Security Considerations

-Ensuring that the caller is an owner is an incredibly important check, as the owner can delegate calls through the interpreter, directly owning all state, funds, and possible (financial) positions associated with the interpreter account.
-Since each interpreter has their own `Identity`, they might own other accounts as well.
+Ensuring that the caller is an owner is an incredibly important check, as the owner can delegate calls through the Executor, directly owning all state, funds, and possible (financial) positions associated with the Executor account.
+Since each Executor has their own `Identity`, they might own other accounts as well.
 Thus the owners control more accounts than just the contract storing the owners.

 The `Call` instruction has the same security risks as calling any arbitrary smart contract, such as setting unlimited allowances.

 Adding an owner to the set of owners grants them the ability to evict other owners.

-Failure to execute an instruction will lead to a transaction being reverted, however, the funds will still be in the interpreter account's control.
+Failure to execute an instruction will lead to a transaction being reverted, however, the funds will still be in the Executor account's control.
 Ensure that changing ownership is always done atomically (add and remove in the same transaction) to ensure funds are not lost forever.

-Using bridges is equivalent to adding them as owners on your interpreter instance.
+Using bridges is equivalent to adding them as owners on your Executor instance.

 In general different security can be applied to different programs.